 - 3-in-1 oil

 - Cold Gun Blue (optional)

 Step 1: Find an old rusty/mistreated barbell

 Listen, we can all make a difference.
-Sure you could buy a new barbell from the big corporate barbell mills, but what about those poor mistreated bars that have a little age on them?
-They wind up in dumpsters, landfills, scrap yards, and are never given the chance to be loved by a real lifter.
-By finding and restoring one of these bars you can really make a difference.
+Sure, you could buy a new barbell from the big corporate barbell mills, but what about those poor mistreated bars that have a little age on them?
+They wind up in dumpsters, landfills, scrap yards, and are never given a chance to be loved by a real lifter.
+By finding and restoring one of these bars, you can really make a difference.

 Before soaking the bar, use your wire brushes to knock off the loose rust and dirt.
 Don’t worry about getting everything here, just the big chunky bits.

 Soaking the bar is really simple, but you may have to get creative on the container that you soak it in.
 When I restored an E-Z curl bar, I made a 4”x4”x48” box out of some cardboard I had lying around and lined it with a thick contractor bag to serve as my soaking tub, which worked really well.
 If you can get the bar down to just the shaft, you can get some 1.5” PVC from the hardware store, use PVC cement to attach a cap to one end, insert the bar, prop it up so it can hold the liquid, then fill with vinegar.
 Cap it off if you want, just make sure it’s totally submerged!
 You can always soak the sleeves separately in another plastic container of your choosing.